Andoni Ugarte

-Andoni Ugarte Mendizabal (born 5 April 1995) is a Spanish footballer who plays as a central defender for Sestao River.
+Andoni Ugarte Mendizabal (born 5 April 1995) is a Spanish footballer who plays as a central defender for UD Logroñés.

 Club career

 Ugarte was born in Oñati, Gipuzkoa, Basque Country.
 A Real Sociedad youth graduate, he made his senior debut with the reserves on 5 January 2014, starting in a 0–3 Segunda División B away loss against CD Tudelano.

 Ugarte was definitely promoted to the B-team on 11 July 2014, and scored his first senior goal on 15 November, in a 3–2 away defeat of SD Amorebieta.
 On 26 June 2018, after being released by the Txuri-urdin, he moved to another reserve team, Real Oviedo Vetusta also in the third division.

 On 11 June 2019, Ugarte was one of seven players from the B-side who were promoted to Real Oviedo's first team for the 2019–20 Segunda División campaign.

 On 11 June 2020, he joined to Primera División RFEF club Calahorra.